credogit/flutter_credo/README.md

 After payment, you can call the `verifyTransaction` which returns `VerifyTransactionResponse` to verify the payment and confirm all is good.

-you can check out the example on [this link](https://github.com/credogit/flutter_credo/tree/dev/example)
+You can check out the example on [this link](https://github.com/credogit/flutter_credo/tree/dev/example)